-Ms. Lalonde’s career in politics began when she was elected to the Ontario Legislative Assembly as the member for Ottawa—Orléans in 2014.
-During her five years at Queen’s Park, she served as Minister of Government and Consumer Services, and later as Minister of Community Safety and Correctional Services and Minister of Francophone Affairs.
+Her career in politics began when she was elected to the Legislative Assembly of Ontario as the member for Ottawa—Orléans in 2014.
+In this capacity, she served as Minister of Government and Consumer Services, and later as Minister of Community Safety and Correctional Services and Minister of Francophone Affairs.

-Ms. Lalonde has been an active volunteer in her community and earned a Leading Women Building Communities Award from the Government of Ontario in 2012.
+Ms. Lalonde has been an active volunteer in her community and earned a Leading Women/Leading Girls Building Communities Award from the Government of Ontario in 2012.

 Ms. Lalonde holds a Bachelor of Arts in Social Work from the Université du Québec à Hull.

 She has lived in Orléans for over two decades with her husband, Alvaro, and their daughter, Monica.